 Historically, we have relied on a limited number of Clients for a substantial portion of our total revenue.
-For the years ended December 31, 2023 and 2022, our top five Clients by revenue accounted for 19% and 20% of our total revenue, respectively, and 34% of our Integrated Care segment revenue for both periods.
+For the years ended December 31, 2024 and 2023, our top five Clients by revenue accounted for 18% and 19% of our total revenue, respectively, and 31% and 34% of our Integrated Care segment revenue, respectively.
+In addition, certain health plans that have historically promoted our services to our employer Clients have developed, and may in the future continue to develop, solutions that replicate our services or offer competitive services at discounted prices to our current or prospective Clients, which could result in a loss of Clients, including our largest Clients.
 The loss of any of our key Clients, or a failure of some of them to renew or expand their relationships with us, could have a significant impact on the growth rate of our revenue, profitability, and our reputation.
 In addition, mergers and acquisitions involving our Clients could lead to cancellation or non-renewal of our contracts with those Clients or by the acquiring or combining companies, thereby reducing the number of our existing and potential Clients and members.

-We may incur additional non-cash impairment charges for our goodwill or non-cash impairment charges for our other intangible assets which would negatively impact our operating results.
+We may incur additional non-cash impairment charges for our goodwill or incur non-cash impairment charges for our other intangible assets which would negatively impact our operating results.